 When the ping command is entered, the system issues a prompt for a protocol keyword.
-The default protocol is IP; the only alternative is pad.
+The default protocol is IP and it is the only one supported for the terminal server.

 After determining the protocol type, the ping command prompts for an address or host name, repeat count (default is 5), datagram size (default is 100 bytes), timeout interval (default is 2 seconds), and extended commands (default is none).
 The precise dialogue varies from protocol to protocol.